 The following information represents a sampling of the most frequently asked questions regarding the post-employment restrictions that apply to all former postal employees.
 Please note that the following information does not constitute legal advice, nor does it cover all possible issues that a former employee needs to consider to comply with these laws.
-Former employees with post-employment questions are strongly encouraged to seek ethics counseling from the Ethics Office or obtain legal advice from private counsel.
+Former employees with post-employment questions are strongly encouraged to seek ethics counseling from the Ethics and Legal Compliance Team or obtain legal advice from private counsel.

 Yes, you can.
 The post-employment restrictions don't prevent you from working anywhere at all.
 What they do restrict is your ability to interact with government officials on behalf of your new employer.

 Generally, if you have no reason to contact postal officials about any matter related to your new job, you have no limitations or restrictions to worry about.

 Contact can be telephoning postal officials, writing letters to postal officials, attending meetings with postal officials, or having any other interaction with postal officials if the purpose of your interaction is to exercise influence on behalf of your new employer.

 Here is a brief summary of the three post-employment restrictions that might apply.